Karimi-Lab/inucs/README.md

 (omitted for brevity...)
 ```

-The curly brackets `{}` denote that either of `prepare` or `plot` can be used as commands to the program.
-The `-h` flag is to print this help message, and `-q` suppresses the program progress output.
+The curly brackets `{}` denote that either of `prepare` or `plot` can be used as a command to the program.
+The `-h` flag is to print help message, and `-q` suppresses the program progress output.

 ### 2.1 The `prepare` Command

-In this step, a given potentially large interaction pairs file is broken into smaller pieces and corresponding nucleosome-nucleosome interaction matrices are build.
+In this step, a given potentially large interaction pairs file is broken into smaller pieces and the corresponding nucleosome-nucleosome interaction matrices are build.

 To access the built-in help for `prepare` command, issue: